jeeb/avisynth/distrib/Readme/readme_history.txt

     1: expression is converted to 1D lut (lut_x)
     2: expression is converted to 2D lut (lut_xy)
    Valid bit depths: lut=1 : 8-16 bits. lut=2 : 8-14 bits.
 Note: a 14 bit 2D lut needs (2^14)*(2^14)*2 bytes buffer in memory per plane (~1GByte)
-   In lut mode some keywords are forbidden in the expression: sx, sy, sxr, syr, frameno, time
+   In lut mode some keywords are forbidden in the expression: sx, sy, sxr, syr, frameno, time, relative pixel addressing
 - New: ArrayAdd(a, b): appends b to the end of a (a is array, b any value to append)
   Example:
     a = []